Plymouth and District Table Tennis Club

 8. FIXTURE LIST.

-A Fixture List will be available at the first League (Governing Body) meeting of the season for each separate Division.
+A Fixture List will be sent to all players before the start of the season for each separate Division.

 9. LEAGUE RULES AND REGULATIONS.